 The best free Redcliffe attractions in Clontarf are the sunsets.

-At the end of the day, there are many places to watch the sunset, and down at the old Hornibrook Bridge is one of them.
+There are many places to watch the sunset, and one of them is down at the old Hornibrook Bridge.
 You may even want to drop in a line and see if you can catch any fish for dinner.

 Woody Point Attractions